convissor/login-security-solution/readme.txt

       their profile page, not just when they change their password.
     - Fix when user notifications are sent.
 Do so if the IP address is NOT verified instead of if the IP address IS verified.
 Duh.
+    - Don't notify administrators of a successful login if the user is coming in from a verified IP address.
 * Add pt_BR translation.
 Thanks to Valdir Trombini.
 * Put plugin version number in admin notification emails.
 * Update password policy in the fr_FR translation.